Blender vs. ZBrush - Comparison Guide

 Blender’s user interface (UI) is flexible and customizable.
 As an artist, you can personalize your workspace by rearranging and resizing different areas.
 The UI includes menus, toolbars, and panels for accessing features, and it supports keyboard shortcuts for efficiency.

 Blender provides various editor types for different tasks and can easily switch between them.
 Users can create and save multiple workspaces for specific workflows.
-Although Blender’s UI might seem overwhelming to beginners, learning resources are available to help them navigate and utilize its features effectively.
+Although Blender’s UI might seem overwhelming to beginners, learning resources, including Blender pro tips: modeling and texturing, are available to help them navigate and utilize its features effectively.

 ZBrush